MarsMSJ/CPP.Samples/Readme.md

 git clone https://github.com/MarsMSJ/CPP.Samples.git
 ```

 If you want to run the unit test, you'll also need to clone and build the *GoogleTest* source.
 I highly recommend building the code as library.
-I created a directory named *library* and built the source to a library.
+I created a directory named *library* and built the source this folder.

 First clone the *GoogleTest* repository.
 ```
 git clone https://github.com/google/googletest.git
 ```

-First go to the directory and make a directory called (wait for it) *library.* Go to this directory.
+Go to the directory and make a directory called (wait for it) *library.* Go to this directory.

 ```
 cd googletest/googletest